-- They evinced neither respect for or understanding of the distinction between accuracy and precision. - They showed no understanding of the meaning or method of propagated error. - They supposed the uncertainty bars of propagated error imply increasingly wild oscillations within the model. - They showed no understanding of physical error itself. - They showed no understanding of a unique result or of its importance.
+- No respect for, nor understanding of, the distinction between accuracy and precision. - No understanding of the meaning or method of propagated error. - Mistakenly supposed propagated uncertainty bars imply increasingly wild model oscillations. - No understanding of physical error itself. - No understanding of a physically unique result or of its importance.